-In August 2018, Eli Lilly announced that its subsidiary, Elanco Animal Health, had filed a registration statement with the US Securities and Exchange Commission (SEC) for an initial public offering (IPO) of common stock.
+In August 2018, Eli Lilly & Company announced that its subsidiary, Elanco Animal Health, had filed a registration statement with the US Securities and Exchange Commission (SEC) for an initial public offering (IPO) of common stock.

 Founded in 1954, Elanco provides comprehensive products and knowledge services to improve animal health and food-animal production in more than 90 countries around the world.
 Elanco has a strong focus on innovation, both in scientific research and daily operations.